jaythad13/Mathematikezettelkasten/Complex Analysis --- math-135/notes/The Riemann zeta function.md

 - complex
 ---

 The Riemann zeta function is an important function in analytic number theory.
-Its importance was first recognised by Euler, who showed that it can be written as an [[Complex Analysis --- math-135/notes/Infinite products|infinite product]] related to the [[Superdiscrete --- math-55A/notes/Euclid's algorithm and primes#Primes|primes]].
+Its importance was first recognised by Euler, who showed that it can be written as an [[Complex analysis --- math-135/notes/Infinite products|infinite product]] related to the [[Superdiscrete --- math-55A/notes/Euclid's algorithm and primes#Primes|primes]].

 ##### _definition:_ the Riemann zeta function